 It may be worthwhile making speculative applications, especially if you have expertise in a specialist or niche area.
-A list of relevant member companies ranging from SMEs to multinationals, including telecommunications employers is available from techUK.
+A list of relevant member companies ranging from SMEs to multinationals, including telecommunications employers, is available from techUK.

 Search for job vacancies at:

-- recruitment pages of major telecommunications company websites.
+Vacancies are also available on the recruitment pages of major telecommunications company websites.

 A PhD typically takes three to four years of full-time study, while a part-time PhD can take significantly longer.
 One-to-one guidance and support is available throughout the PhD programme from a supervisor, who would usually be an experienced researcher in the field of study.
-Transferable skills training is now a recognised part of a PhD programme and research students should receive formal training.

 Relevant publications, news items and events that help to keep you informed of developments in the industry are available through organisations such as the EPSRC.